silentorb/marloth-story/books/fairytale/part2.md

 "Young people?
 As in *children?* People my own age?"

 "I think so.
-If you like you can accompany me to the gates when they arrive."
+If you like you can accompany me in greeting them when they arrive."

 "Oh!
 I would love to!"